Features Pricing Compliance Check Blog Contact

 Beyond Inspection fines, there’s a greater risk:

 If an employee sues you for overtime and you don’t have records, courts presume they’re right.
+This happened in the restaurant case in the Basque Country fined for having no records, and in the inventory staff case where digital records did protect the company.

 This can result in judgments of thousands of euros, especially if: